Serbian identity card: Chip

 After a long public debate, it has been decided that people will have an option to choose whether to have an identity card with or without the chip, containing the data already printed on the identity card.
 Those opting for the chip card do not have their place of residence (home address) printed, but it is stored in the chip.
 The police has provided the public with freeware software to download the data from any identity card to a computer (except for the scanned signature and the fingerprint) using a standard smart card reader.
 Serbian identity card does not feature contactless RFID chip, so it is not a fully ICAO9303 compliant biometric travel document.
 About two thirds of citizens applying for the identity card opt for the chipped version.

 Requirements

 To acquire the identity card for the first time, a citizen must present a birth certificate and a proof of citizenship.
 In case of a renewal, only taxes should be paid and new photo will be taken at the police station.

 International travel

-Serbian identity cards can be used instead of a passport for travel to some Balkans countries and territories that have signed special agreements with the Serbian government.
+Serbian identity cards can be used instead of a passport for travel to some countries and territories in the Balkans that have signed special agreements with the government of Serbia.